Plataforma per la Llengua: History

-La Plataforma per la Llengua was born in 1993.
-His first public action was collecting 18,000 Coca-Cola tins, which was a score, in Plaça de Catalunya, in Barcelona, 12 December 1993.
+Plataforma per la Llengua was formed in 1993.
+The first public action was collecting 18,000 Coca-Cola tins, which was a score, in Plaça de Catalunya, in Barcelona, 12 December 1993.
 The goal was asking for Catalan business tagging.
 A draw that said "Etiquetem en català" (Let's tag in Catalan) was made with all the collected tins.
 Since then, some more campaigns took place in tagging area, cinema and in the Catalan recognition.

 Between 1995 and 2000 some protestation acts took place in cinemas to ask for dubbing and Catalan subtitling.
 Also, there were campaigns to pressure the government and the multinationals with massive messages, certificates and public reports to media.
 In 2001, relevant multinationals like Warner made films in Catalan about the Story of Harry Potter.
-In 2011, La Plataforma per la Llengua made Catalan government write a cinema law that guarantee 50% of copies in Catalan.
-However, in 2013 it hasn't been yet enforced.
-In 1997, La Plataforma per la Llengua played a relevant role in the discussion of other laws filed by the Generalitat de Catalunya, like the Act on linguistic policy, the Statute of Autonomy of Catalonia 2006, the Act on reception for immigrants and returnees to Catalonia 2010 or Catalan Consumer Code 2010.
+In 2011, Plataforma per la Llengua made Catalan government write a cinema law that guarantee 50% of copies in Catalan.
+However, in 2013 it wasn't been yet enforced.
+In 1997, Plataforma per la Llengua played a relevant role in the discussion of other laws filed by the Generalitat de Catalunya, like the Act on linguistic policy, the Statute of Autonomy of Catalonia 2006, the Act on reception for immigrants and returnees to Catalonia 2010 or Catalan Consumer Code 2010.
 Some small changes were made in the documents that involved Catalan language, but most of them haven't been yet applied.

 In business area, there was a very unfavourable situation in 2000, and by intensive campaigns, some goals were achieved: Catalan language was introduced in some big multinationals like Apple, Microsoft, Vodafone, Orange, Telefónica, Carrefour, Nokia, Samsung, Siemens, Carrefour, Decathlon, Schlecker, Facebook, Google, Twitter or IKEA.

-From 2000 La Plataforma per la Llengua started growing.
-Before, it was an organisation supported by Col•lectiu l’Esbarzer, but then, an associates basis and a professional structured were created.
+From 2000 Plataforma per la Llengua started growing.
+Before, it was an organization supported by Col·lectiu l’Esbarzer, but then, an associates basis and a professional structured were created.
 A new work methodology was applied, reports were written and a consumer net appear.
-Some events were organised in order to make citizens realise about the linguistic points and claim a business improvement as well as an autonomic government improvement of Catalonia, Valencian Community, Aragon and Balearic Islands and Spanish, French and Italian States.
+Some events were organized in order to make citizens realize about the linguistic points and claim a business improvement as well as an autonomic government improvement of Catalonia, Valencian Community, Aragon and Balearic Islands and Spanish, French and Italian States.